Skip to Content

 Academic Interests:

 I value being in a position that provides me the opportunity to work with a dynamic student body in order to shape the learning environment.
-I teach in the Global Health and Disability & Chronic Illness Concentrations.
+I teach primarily in the areas of disability, rehabilitation, and global health.
 I am also responsible for developing research-based field placements locally, nationally, and internationally for undergraduate students.
-As a faculty member in a new and growing department, I have a strong interest in curriculum design, classroom instruction, and experiential learning.
+As a faculty member in a growing department, I have a strong interest in curriculum design, classroom instruction, and experiential learning.
 I have designed and implemented courses on global health, disability and illness, determinants of health, psychosocial aspects of aging, health communication, population trends & international development, and research methods.

-I have been a registered Occupational Therapist since 2003.
+I am also a registered Occupational Therapist.
 Clinically, most of my experience has been in hospital settings working with adults/older adults in acute care, complex continuing care, geriatric rehabilitation, and outpatient vocational rehabilitation.
 I value the therapist-client relationship and feel that it makes a significant contribution to my understanding of health conditions and the challenges that people face when living with an illness or a disability.

 My primary research interests are in the following broad areas: global health, community-based rehabilitation in underserved areas, children/youth with disabilities, therapeutic communication, and action research methodologies.
 To date, my global health work has involved collaborating with organizations in India, Trinidad, Guyana, and Belize.
 I have also conducted multi-centered/multi-province research that focused on immigrant health and health service delivery in pediatric oncology.

-My current research activities align well with my teaching responsibilities, research experience, and clinical training.
-I am working on a project where the overall aim of the research is to develop a Patient-Reported Outcome Measure for children/youth with hypospadias.
-I am also a member of the Researchers in Accessibility initiative at Carleton.
+My current research interests align well with my teaching responsibilities, clinical training, and research experience.
+I am a member of the Researchers in Accessibility initiative at Carleton.
 I am interested in exploring how to make field placement education – in undergraduate/graduate health sciences programs – more accessible for students with chronic health conditions or disabilities.
+Most recently, I completed a project where the overall aim of the research was to develop a patient-reported outcome measure for children/youth with hypospadias.

-Currently, I serve on Carleton’s Senate and I am a member of the Carleton Committee on Community Engaged Pedagogy.
-I am the Carleton delegate for the Eastern Ontario Academic Health Sciences Network.
-I also serve on the Board of Directors of Mental Health Without Borders, a non-profit organization based in Waterloo.
+Previously, I served on Carleton’s Senate and I was a member of the Carleton Committee on Community Engaged Pedagogy.
+I was the Carleton delegate for the Eastern Ontario Academic Health Sciences Network.
+I also served on the Board of Directors of Mental Health Without Borders, a non-profit organization based in Waterloo.

 Carleton Honours/Awards: